-Be sure to handle the kitten you are considering and make sure he is comfortable and does not shy away from you in general or from making eye contact with you (if he does shy away, this can mean he wasn’t handled enough by the breeder early on and may never get fully used to human company as an adult).
+Be sure to handle the kitten you are considering and make sure he is comfortable and does not shy away from you in general or from making eye contact with you.

-The U.K.-based Russian Blue Breeders Association (RBBA) has outlined specific recommendations for removing your Russian Blue kitten to her new forever home with you.
+The U.K.-based Russian Blue Breeders Association (RBBA) has outlined specific recommendations for bringing your Russian Blue kitten to her new forever home with you.

-These recommendations will be helpful whether you are a Russian blue cat kitten expert or a novice.
+These recommendations will be helpful whether you are a Russian Blue kitten expert or a novice.

-- Select a quiet room for your new kitten’s bed area and make a plan to sequester any other household pets away from this room until your new kitten has been able to get settled in and is feeling more comfortable.
+- Select a quiet room for your new kitten’s bed area.
+Make a plan to sequester any other household pets away from this room until your new kitten has been able to get settled in and is feeling more comfortable.

 - Purchase a kitten bed that is warm and cozy and able to be washed and sterilized with ease frequently.
 You can also purchase some extra cozy blankets if you like.